-Ingleside United Church & Cemetery
+Ingleside United Church and Cemetery

 The early settlers felt concern for spiritual need as well as their material needs.
 They arranged to have visiting ministers hold church services in their homes.

 The first of these was an Anglican minister, Rev. Fyles, who came from the Russell/Binscarth area.
 He held church services at the William Cooper home.
 Rev. Ross, a Presbyterian clergy from Shoal Lake, held services in the D.J.
 Low home.
 Rev. Downing of Spy Hill held services at the D. J. Kirk home.
 He was a Methodist minister.

 After the school was built in 1910, church was held every Sunday with a United Church minister officiating.